vechain/vechain-sdk-js/docs/transactions.md

 ```

-By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in the Vechain SDK.
+By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in the vechain SDK.
 Each example demonstrates the steps involved in initiating, signing, and sending transactions, as well as the nuances associated with fee delegation.